Skip to Main Content

 Request Instruction

 Research instruction is available to students either in-class or virtually through D2L.
-Please email me the CMT subject librarian to set up a session.
+Please email the CMT subject librarian to set up a session.
 Two weeks notice is ideal for planning purposes.

 You can add the CMT subject librarian to your D2L class by filling out this form.